 Green Building encompasses many different areas and disciplines.
 Broadly, we aim for buildings that behave more like a biological entity – homes that need no water or energy inputs to operate, are made from rapidly renewable and ecologically-friendly materials, and support good health, both inside and out.

 This is not some pie-in-the-sky dream.
-The technology exists today and if built into the home, homeowners will see a return on investment.
-We look forward to the day when these technologies are commonplace and easier to invest in.
+The technology exists today and represents a good investment in your home.
+It’s also a great way to diversify your portfolio.
+We look forward to the day in the not-so-distant future when these technologies are commonplace and easier to invest in.